Schwefelquelle Östringen

 The well was built in 1960 in the hope of using the medicinal water economically.
 The dream of Östringen as a spa town "Bad Östringen" failed, however.
 A sign at the “Am Fischbach” forest car park, next to district road 3521 (Rettigheimer Straße), shows the approx. 400 m long path through the forest.
 The futuristic design of the fountain and its circular platform in the middle of the closed forest area give the location an extraordinary appearance.
 Several benches on site invite you to linger.
 It is advisable to bring a drinking cup with you.
+Water withdrawal is not possible in the winter months.